By Jennifer Reyes, Ed.D., Educational Support Services Manager

 Get Organized and Share Your Great Work!

 A charter school or district needs to be able to show, through its LCAP, how it is appropriately utilizing the additional funds received to support unduplicated pupils.
 Recent news coverage has spotlighted both charter and district examples where funds are underutilized or unaccounted for in LCAPs.
-An August 2018 report by Public Advocates found that not one of the 43 California charter school LCAPs it reviewed had properly documented how the schools were increasing or improving services for unduplicated pupils.
+A March 2023 report by Public Advocates and ACLU Southern California found that 23% of LEAs under-budgeted these funds, and 52% failed to utilize all their funding for high-needs students.
 In our experience with schools, there are often many innovative approaches and programs in place to serve unduplicated pupils, and our work together is a matter of organizing the information to meet the LCAP requirements and sharing success stories.

 Edtec offers LCAP custom support services tailored to meet your school’s unique needs.
 Please fill out the form below for information about our LCAP services.
 One of our experts will be in touch soon!